 Let's create a *.yaml file for Docker-Compose.

-In order to orient in the future in what we have installed, let's create a separate folder for this project in the /opt directory and go to it.
+To keep track of what we have installed in the future, let's create a separate folder for this project in the /opt directory and navigate to it.

 mkdir /opt/wireguard-server && cd /opt/wireguard-server

-You can also use your /home directory to host this and other projects.
+You can also use your home directory /home to place this and other projects.

-Let's use the linuxserver repository to create the docker-compose.yaml file at https://hub.docker.com/r/linuxserver/wireguard
+We will use the linuxserver repository to create the docker-compose.yaml file at the link https://hub.docker.com/r/linuxserver/wireguard

 vim docker-compose.yaml